Stolaine/Python_Book/Theory/Objects.md

   - Keys can't be list, dictionaries and any other type of objects which are compared by value rather than identity.
   - Mutable.
   - Created by `{Key1 : value1, key2 : value2}` syntax.
-#### Callable Types
-- They can be called as functions.
-- **User-defined functions**
-  - Created when user creates a function definition.
-  - Special attributes **(2 underscores before and after)**
-    - doc: Function's documentaion string or None.
-Not inherited by subclasses.
-Writable.
-    - name: Function's Name.
-Writable.
-    - qualname: Function's qualified Name.
-Module.function_name.
-Writable.
-    - module: In which module function is defined.
-Writable.
-    - defaults: Default values of arguments if any else None.
-Writable.
-    - code: Code object representing the compiled functino body.
-Writable.
-    - globals: Dictionary that hold global variables.
-Read-only.
-    - dict: Function attributes.
-Writable.
-    - closure: None or tuple conatining bindings for free variables.
-Read-only.
-    - annotations: annotations of parameters.
-Writable
-    - kwdefaults: Keyword-only parameters dictionary.
-Writable.